 By booking an amphibian boat tour, you can pass by some large floating icebergs, which allows the transitory intimacy between you and the awe-inspiring ancient icebergs.

 Before driving to Hofn for the night, you can choose to stop at one cultural venue with a restaurant attached to get some food.
 It’s built to celebrate the brilliant work from one of the most well regarded Icelandic authors Þórbergur Þórðarson.

-You will be replenishing in Hofn after 65-minute drive from Jokulsarlon glacier lake.
-Over the years, Hofn has developed into a blooming harbor that hosts plenty of recreational venues and nice restaurants, shops, swimming pools and a “lobster festival” during each summer.
+You will be replenished in Hofn after a 65-minute drive from Jokulsarlon glacier lake.
+Over the years, Hofn has developed into a blooming harbor that hosts plenty of recreational venues and nice restaurants, shops, swimming pools, and a “lobster festival” during each summer.

 On day 4, you can start your day by driving to see the phenomenal Vestrahorn.
 The panorama of Vestrahorn has been increasingly photographed for the unique posture.
 During winter, the starry sky forms a natural black drop, where the snow-capped mountains standing under the gorgeous dancing aurora borealis, the still water beneath symmetrically mirrors all of the above.
 In the morning golden hours of all seasons, Vestrahorn is a sublime spot to see how sunlight colors the earth with its temporal radiance.

 This is also a view switching point in the midst of the 8-day self-drive ring road tour.
 From this point on, you will see the fjord landscapes that only exist in limited countries on this planet.